-You might think the relatively mild winter weather in Henderson and Las Vegas, NV, would enable you to take a break from doing pool maintenance.
+You might think the relatively mild winter weather in Southern Nevada, would enable you to take a break from doing pool maintenance.
 However, you shouldn’t neglect pool maintenance even during the winter.
-Pool season in the Las Vegas and Henderson areas officially opens when temperatures hit the 80s — often in March.
-But with good maintenance, you can have your pool open and ready to use all year round.
+Pool season in the Henderson area officially opens when temperatures hit the 80s — often in March.
+But with regular swimming pool maintenance, you can have your pool open and ready to use all year round.

 3 Swimming Pool Maintenance Schedules for Henderson Homeowners